Article Translations: (Spanish)

 Not all rashes itch.
 But eczema is itchy, itchy, itchy!
 It often starts in the folds inside your elbows and on the back of your knees.
-It can also appear on your face and other parts of your body.
+It can also be on your face and other parts of your body.
 Many things besides eczema can cause a rash.
 That's why your doctor is the best person to see to figure out what's causing your rash.

 Here are some other important steps to take:

 - Don't scratch the itch!
 This might seem impossible, but do your best not to.
 When you scratch, it makes your skin sore and sometimes more itchy.
-The skin can even break open, bleed, and become infected with bacteria.
+The skin can even break open, bleed, and get infected with bacteria.
 If you have a super-itchy spot, wet a washcloth with cool water and apply it to the skin.